Xpost2000/Legends-JRPG/README.md

 These requirements should be quick to setup, or basically on any Linux system by default as I intended this project to be minimal in terms of setup.
 This is so that I could quickly move to another machine and get straight to work without having to wait for setup time.

+**Assets are currently not here!
+They are private for now, and I may link it to this as a submodule at some point.**

 ### Makefile Targets
 You should check the makefile specifically for targets, however here are the most common targets for building.
 ```